mattmartini/Dev-Util/docs/File.md

 ## **read\_list**

-Read a list from an input file rtn an array of lines
+Read a list from an input file return an array of lines if called in list context.
+If called by scalar context it will slurp the whole file and return it as a scalar.
+Comments (begins with #) and blank lines are skipped.

+    my $scalar_list = read_list(FILE);
+    my @array_list  = read_list(FILE);

+**Note**: The API for this function is maintained to support the existing code base that uses it.
+It would probably be better to use `Perl6::Slurp` for new code.

 # AUTHOR